Aitslab/EasyNER/tutorials/Tutorial-pipeline.md

 If you only want to download the update files, set subset and get_nightly_update_files to "true" and subset_range to [0,0].
 Then define the range of update files under update_file_range.

+If not all the files you defined were downloaded, there might be an issue with the PubMed server.
+Try again later.

 #### example:

 ![](imgs/pubmed_bulk_loader_.png)